Simple Calibration via Geodesic Kernels: Introduction

-The approaches to calibrate OOD confidence for learning algorithms described in the literature can be roughly divided into two groups: discriminative and generative.
-Discriminative approaches try to scale the posteriors based on OOD detection or modify the learning loss function.
-Intuitively, the easiest solution for OOD confidence calibration is to learn a function that gives higher scores for in-distribution samples and lower scores for OOD samples, and thereby re-scale the posterior or confidence score from the original model accordingly \citep{liang2017enhancing}.
-There are a number of approaches in the literature which try to either modify the loss function \citep{nandy2020towards, wan2018rethinking, devries2018learning} or adversarially train the network to be less confident on OOD samples \citep{hendrycks2018deep, hein2019relu}.
-Recently, as shown by \citet{hein2019relu}, the \RELU~networks produce arbitrarily high confidence as the inference point moves far away from the training data.
+The methods for detecting out-of-distribution (OOD) samples in the literature can be broadly categorized into two types: discriminative and generative approaches.
+A straightforward strategy for OOD detection is to design a function that assigns higher scores to in-distribution (ID) samples and lower scores to OOD samples \citep{liang2017enhancing}.
+Discriminative approaches typically modify the loss function \citep{nandy2020towards, wan2018rethinking, devries2018learning} or extensively train the model on OOD datasets to produce these distinct scores \citep{hendrycks2018deep, hein2019relu}.
+Recently, \citet{hein2019relu} showed \RELU~networks produce arbitrarily high confidence as the inference point moves far away from the training data and it prohibits most algorithms from having an asymptotic performance guarantee.
 Therefore, calibrating \RELU~networks for the whole OOD region is not possible without fundamentally changing the network architecture.
-As a result, all of the aforementioned algorithms are unable to provide any guarantee about the performance of the network through out the whole feature space.
-On the other end of the spectrum, the generative group tries to learn generative models for both the in-distribution as well as the out-of-distribution samples.
-The general idea is to conduct likelihood ratio tests for a particular sample out of the generative models \citep{ren2019likelihood}, or threshold the ID likelihoods to determine OOD samples.
-However, it is not obvious how to control likelihoods far away from the training data for powerful generative models like variational autoencoders (VAEs) \citep{kingma2019introduction} and generative adversarial networks (GAN) \citep{goodfellow2020generative}.
-Moreover, \citet{nalisnick2018deep} and \citet{hendrycks2018deep} showed VAEs and GANs can also yield overconfident likelihoods far away from the training data.
+Others learn generative models for the ID and the OOD samples.
+The general idea is to perform the likelihood ratio test for a particular sample using generative models \cite{ren2019likelihood}, or to threshold the ID likelihoods to detect OOD samples.
+However, it is not obvious how to control the likelihoods far away from the training data for powerful generative models such as variational autoencoders (VAE) \citep{kingma2019introduction} and adversarial generative networks (GAN) \citep{goodfellow2020generative}.
+Moreover, \citet{nalisnick2018deep} and \citet{hendrycks2018deep} showed that VAEs and GANs can yield overconfident likelihoods far away from the training data.
+Although these algorithms focus solely on OOD detection for deep networks, other methods, such as those that partition the feature space (e.g. decision forests), can also exhibit overconfidence in OOD regions.